PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/positioning-gui-components/+page.md

 :::

 ### Positioning children
-Just as with the `Rows` component, you can insert extra `Space` children to push apart the other children.
+Just as with the `Rows` component, you can insert extra `Space` children to push apart the children.

 ::: tip Example